lukeo102/DPM---Dynamic-Page-Manager/README.md

-# TarkovHub
+# DPM - Dynamic Page Manager
-A website that has other websites inside it, lets you easily view multiple help pages from the one window
+A DWM like window manager for the browser